openhab/openhab-docs/developers/module-types/index.md

 }
 ```

-The above factory is referencing all three *Module Types*.
+The above factory is exposing all three *Module Types* that we need for our scenario.
+We do not need to care about the `ProviderChangeListener` methods here, because our types are rather static.
+If module types change over time in your factory, you need to notify the automation engine.

 It is common practise to define the unique ID (UID) within the type class itself.

 Let's have a look at all of our type classes: